 2: Crackdowns on Unlicensed Exchanges

-After granting initial approvals to the first two Nigerian crypto exchanges, the Commission said noncompliant platforms would face enforcement.
-The takeaway is simple: running outside the regulatory perimeter is now a material risk.
+After initial approvals for the first two licensed Nigerian exchanges, the SEC reiterated that platforms not meeting regulatory requirements would be pursued.
+Practically, this means that operating outside the licensing perimeter remains a material risk.

 3: Historical Freezes by the Central Bank

-The Central Bank of Nigeria has also used account freezes in prior disputes.
-In 2021, it directed banks to shut accounts of individuals or businesses involved in cryptocurrency or exchange operations.
+The Central Bank of Nigeria has previously used account freezes as part of compliance actions.
+In 2021, it directed banks to close accounts of individuals or businesses involved in cryptocurrency or exchange-related activity.

-Also in August 2021, the CBN secured court orders to freeze accounts of certain fintech firms suspected of breaching foreign exchange rules, citing illegal crypto and FX dealings.
+In August 2021, additional court orders were secured to freeze accounts of certain fintech firms tied to suspected breaches of foreign exchange rules, with commentary linking the risk to crypto and FX conduct.

-These moves underscored that, while holding crypto was not explicitly prohibited, access to banking could be cut if activity was flagged as suspicious.
+Taken together, these actions supported a consistent theme: while owning crypto was not necessarily described as explicitly prohibited, banking access could be restricted if related activity was treated as suspicious.

 4: Mixed Signals: Banks Flagging Crypto Transactions

-Even with clearer laws, on-the-ground practice has not been uniform.
+Even with clearer legal framing, day-to-day banking practice has not always been uniform.

 5: Tax Actions and Legal Proceedings Against Major Players

-Regulators have not focused solely on retail users — large platforms have faced pressure, too.
+Regulators have not focused only on retail participants—larger operators have also faced scrutiny.

 Top Pick: